metio/ilo/docs/content/shell/options.md

 ## `--context`

-The `--context` option allows to specify the context when building an image with `--dockerfile`.
+The `--context` option allows to specify the context when building an image with `--containerfile`/`--dockerfile`.

 ```shell script
 # specify custom context